isfttr/ArchLabs_on_MacBook/README.md

 This is a simple configuration that is currently running on a MacBook Pro mid-2012.
 Currenly it is using i3 gaps in a solarized colorscheme.

 When I first installed ArchLabs I used the urxvt terminal but I found out about the problems it had over color compatibility -- syntax on neovim was not working.
-The workaround urxvt was to install st from [LukeSmithxyz](https://github.com/LukeSmithxyz/st) which pretty much worked out of the box[1](The font is set to 16 and might be too big.
-Change the configuration file and rerun `make && make install`).
+The workaround urxvt was to install st from [LukeSmithxyz](https://github.com/LukeSmithxyz/st) which pretty much worked out of the box.
+The font is set to 16 and might be too big.
+Change the configuration file and rerun `make && make install`.

 ## What is not working yet